I present here the STorM32-BGC project. It is a controller for brushless gimbals with 3 axes, and is based on a STM32 32-bit microcontroller.

 - battery voltage measurement: it is used for a lipo saver function (I wouldn’t want to be without that anymore!) and an automatic voltage drop compensation feature of the PID controller

-- camera orientation controllable by external rc signals and/or a joystick in all three axes
+- camera orientation can be controlled by external rc signals (PWM, sum-PPM) and/or a joystick in all three axes

 - external control of camera orientation can be adjusted precisely, speed limits as well as acceleration limits can be set

-- IR led remote control of camera: shutter, shutter delayed, video on/off
+- IR led remote control of camera: shutter, shutter delayed, video on/off, time sequences

 - Mavlink-type commands for a remote control of the camera by e.g. an app

-- the startup procedure includes a dedicated no-oscillation detection scheme, this I found crucial for a good gyro calibration in particular of the yaw axis (minimizes drift in the yaw axis)
+- the startup procedure includes a dedicated no-oscillation detection scheme, is crucial for a good gyro calibration in particular of the yaw axis (minimizes drift in the yaw axis)

 - quaternion based IMU algorithm (Mahony type), with unique* mechanism for suppresing the drift in the yaw axis without magnetometer

-- adaptive acceleration correction to avoid/minimize horizon drift in high-g maneuvers
+- unique* adaptive acceleration correction to minimize horizon drift in high-g maneuvers

 Motor PWM frequency: 23.4 kHz